mo3300047/mo3300047.github.io/_pages/about.md

 Brief Overview
 ======
 I am currently a senior at Johns Hopkins University majoring in Computer Science.

-Moreover, I have about two years of professional experience developing projects across multiple tech stacks.
-Specifically, I have multiple previous internships and part-time job experience as a Software Engineer, Full-Stack Developer, and Data Analyst.
+I have about 2 years of professional experience developing projects across multiple tech stacks.
+Moreover, I consistently follow the Agile(Scrum), TDD, CI/CD, and DevOps practices by automating the build pipelines and integrating unit/endpoint tests into the development process.
+Furthermore, I am exceptionally familiar with both front & back-end development and AI/ML algorithms & tools.
+Lastly, I have also utilized both SQL/NoSQL databases in project production.

 I am open to new opportunities!
-To learn more about my experience and skills, please navigate to the [Resume](https://mo3300047.github.io/cv/) section.
+To learn more about my experience and skills, please go to the relevant sections in the navigation bar.
+If you are interested, my contact info is included in the side bar!

 Hobbies
 ======